QuantConnect/lean-cli/README.md

-  --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --python-venv TEXT              The path of the python virtual environment to be used --update                        Pull the LEAN engine image before starting live trading --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging
+  --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --python-venv TEXT              The path of the python virtual environment to be used --live-cash-balance TEXT        A comma-separated list of currency:amount pairs of initial cash balance --update                        Pull the LEAN engine image before starting live trading --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging